MicrosoftDocs/powerbi-docs/powerbi-docs/service-how-to-collaborate-distribute-dashboards-reports.md

 LocalizationGroup: Share your work
 ---
-# How should I collaborate and share in Power BI?
+# Ways to share your work in Power BI

 You've created dashboards and reports.
 Maybe you collaborate on them with your coworkers, too.
 Then you want others to have access to them.
 What's the best way to distribute them?